 The 7 Myths of Contract Compliance Auditing Every Procurement Professional Must Know [Infographic]

-While many organizations are fully embracing the use of contract compliance audits, just over 50 percent are still holding back, according to a recent Aberdeen Group Research report.
+While many organizations are fully embracing the use of contract compliance audits, some organizations are still holding back.
 The reason?
 Widespread misconceptions exist regarding contract compliance audit requirements and results.
-The Infographic below separates myth from reality to help procurement professionals maximize supplier efficiency, communication, and savings.
+The list below separates myth from reality to help procurement professionals maximize supplier efficiency, communication, and savings.

-- Myth: Auditing a supplier will negatively impact the relationship.
+- Myth: Auditing a supplier will harm the relationship

-- Myth: An audit will disrupt supplier operations.
+- Myth: An audit will disrupt supplier operations

-- Myth #3: Audits take significant time and support from company stakeholders.
+- Myth: Audits require significant time and support from company stakeholders

-- Myth #4: Audits can only be performed if the contract contains an audit
+- Myth: Audits can be performed only if the contract contains an audit

-- Myth: Most billing errors are the result of intentional fraud.
+- Myth: Most billing errors are the result of intentional fraud

-- Myth: Audits must be performed by third-party auditors.
+- Myth: Audits must be performed by third-party auditors

 If you’d like to speak with our contract compliance specialists about how audits can help your organization, please contact us here.